8bitbuddhist/PixelMaestro-Studio/docsrc/Animation-Tab.rst

 Creating a New Palette
 ^^^^^^^^^^^^^^^^^^^^^^

 To create a new palette, click *New Palette*.
-Enter a name for the new palette, the number of colors, and the type of palette:
+Enter a name for the new palette, the number of colors in the palette, and the type of palette:

 * **Blank** creates a palette where all colors are black.